moyicat/moyicat.github.io/_posts/2016-11-01-graphq-visualizations.md

 ### Polish Every Element

 After defining the metaphor and the design system of our visualization, I moved on to posh individual elements.

-So far, I’ve done a study of visualization color palettes, a round of clean up around our configuration for D3.js, and now working on annotations.
+I did a study of visualization color palettes and a round of clean up for all the small details.

 You can read about my findings around color palettes on the [Graphiq Blog][5]{:target="\_blank"}.